tomhrr/cosh/doc/all.md

  - `after`: works similarly to `before`, save that it returns the elements from after the point where the function returns a true value.
+ - `apply`: like `map`, but it works on the stack, rather than on a list.
+Takes a function and the number of stack elements to which the function should be applied.

 Each of the above can also accept a set or generator in place of a list argument.